JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Subtracting the AGN and modeling the host galaxy

-Uncertainties on the fluxes were determined by bootstrapping the sky background, adding it to the model, and re-optimizing in \texttt{GALFIT}.
-This process was repeated 100 times in each filter and the standard deviation of the fluxes for a given physical component was taken to be the uncertainty for that component.
+\texttt{GALFIT} tends to underestimate uncertainties, so the uncertainties used in the analyses in this paper were determined using a separate, custom code with bootstrapping the sky and source noise.
+Taking the best fitting \texttt{GALFIT} model as the ``truth," noisy images were created by randomly generating a value at each pixel from a gaussian centered at zero with standard deviation equal to the value of the error map and then adding that to the model.
+There are two further adjustments that occurred.
+First, rather than using the standard deviation (error) map produced by the JWST pipeline, we measured the standard deviation of the sky pixels and, if the typical (median) value of the error map was less than this value, we re-scaled the error map so that the empirical value and the median of the error map were the same.
+Second, because the long wavelength NIRCam images were resampled onto a grid with pixels about half as large (in each dimension), there is correlated noise in the final resampled (or ``drizzled") images.
+To approximate this correlated noise, the noisy model images were convolved with a circular 2-dimensional gaussian with standard-deviation equal to 1.
+Error maps were rescaled to ensure that the standard deviation of the mock skies was similar to that of the sky in the real images.
+100 mock noisy images were created and re-fit using \texttt{GALFIT} to produce a distribution of fluxes.
+The standard deviation of the fluxes for a given physical component was taken to be the uncertainty for that component.
 For composite sources, those requiring more than one \texttt{GALFIT} component to model, the fluxes in each realization were taken to be the flux of the sum of all \texttt{GALFIT} components corresponding to that physical structure (i.e., fluxes are summed for each realization, and the uncertainties come from {\it that} distribution of sums).
+This process accounts for background and source noise and, for images taken with the long wavelength detector (specifically, F444W), approximates the effects of correlated noise from resampling larger pixels onto a smaller grid.

+Fluxes were corrected for reddening due to the Milky Way using values from \citet{mwdust} and assuming the Milky Way extinction curve of \citet{ccm89} with R$_{V}$=3.1.
+Values reported in tables and figures in this paper are the corrected values.

 Fig.~\ref{fig:cmd} shows the F444W-F150W colors vs the F444W magnitude for the host galaxy, the clumps, and the AGN in both images A and B. All are remarkably similar in this color space, though likely for different reasons.
 These filters sample from just redward of the Balmer jump to about rest 1.2$\mu$m, but with no ability to constrain the shape in between.
 Star-forming components (like the smooth host component and the clumps) and AGN are both expected to be significantly brighter at around 1$\mu$m than at 4000\AA.
 The shape of the spectrum in between these two points likely varies significantly, the color in just these two filters happens to coincide quite closely (which is also apparent by eye in the image).